-The Massachusetts Supreme Judicial Court (“MASJC”) heard oral argument on December 8, 2021 in a case of substantial importance to franchise owners.
+The Massachusetts Supreme Judicial Court (“MASJC”) heard oral argument on December 8, 2021 in a case of substantial importance to franchise owners, and Jeffrey Rosin, Managing Partner of the Firm’s Boston office and co-founder of the Firm’s Franchise Industry Practice group, offers a perspective on these developments.

 On August 9, 2021, the federal First Circuit Court of Appeals certified a question to the MASJC in the case of Patel v.
 7-Eleven, Inc. (Docket No. 20-1999): specifically, whether the “control of a franchisee” required of a franchisor by the Federal Trade Commission (“FTC”) conflicts with and is irreconcilably inconsistent with the “control” that can make an independent contractor an employee under the Massachusetts Independent Contractor law (“MICL”).
 In other words, when evaluating a franchisee’s assertion in litigation that it is a misclassified employee of the franchisor, can a court hold the franchisor’s controls of the franchisee against it despite the fact that a franchisor is required to have those controls in order to be a franchisor?